4LONG BEACH LOSERS RULES

 QUESTION: What is a QR code?
 Where do I get one?

 ANSWER: A QR (Quick Response) code is a special type of 2D barcode that smartphones and other mobile devices can use.
 It is important that you register yourself as a participant since a unique QR code is assigned to each participant.
 It appears at the upper right-hand corner of the printed application form.
+It is also on the “View/Print QR Code” page.
+You must bring your QR code to every weigh-in to avoid the “No QR Code” penalty.
 If you have a camera-enabled device, you can take a picture of it and show it to the volunteers each week.
 Alternatively, you can request a QR card to be picked up at your second weigh-in or print one yourself.
 Make sure that you have included your name, Participant ID, and the QR code if you take a picture.
-We will not be scanning them this year.
+If time permits, we will scan the QR codes at every weigh-in.
+If not, we will scan the QR codes for the participants who assess the late arrival fee.

 Full list of rules are below.